Strategies and solutions for water conservation, planning and management

 Plant friendly products should be used with your greywater system.
 In general, products should be biodegradable and non-toxic.
 In addition, they should be free of salt (sodium) and boron (borax), two common ingredients that are non-toxic to people but are harmful to plants and/or the soil.
 Chlorine bleach is also harmful to plants and should be diverted with any other harmful products to the sewer or septic by switching the 3-way valve.
-See this article for recommendations on specific brands.
+Read article for recommendations on specific brands of plant-friendly soap.

 Residents may also consider using filtering devices that collect microfibers that come off of clothing during wash cycles to keep microfibers from entering the greywater system.
 Devices range from fine mesh laundry bags to small coiled balls that can be placed in the washing machine.

 The team is considering several strategies within landscaping strips between the curb and sidewalk to reduce pavement, increase native planting and street trees, and manage stormwater runoff from the street and sidewalk.
 “Urban greening” by removing unnecessary pavement and adding trees can provide multiple benefits to the block—including aesthetic and health benefits, as well as cooling via evaporation from vegetation and shading of pavement surfaces that absorb and radiate heat (commonly known as the “urban heat island effect”).